The doctoral curriculum is designed to be completed in three years.

 - The Center Agriculture Food Environment – C3A.

-A wide range of seminars and tutorials is offered to the Phd students (for further details see the section “Seminars”.
+A wide range of seminars is offered to the Phd students (for further details see the section “Seminars”).
 Attendance of at least one seminar per month is considered an integral part of the programme requirements.